Murder of the Goldmark family: Legal process

-At trial, Rice used the Insanity defense, arguing that he was not responsible for the crime; his lawyer, Anthony Savage, stated that Rice's associations with right-wing groups exacerbated his paranoid delusional disorder, which three doctors, examining Rice, all diagnosed.
+At trial, Rice invoked the insanity defense, arguing that he was not responsible for the crime; his lawyer, Anthony Savage, stated that Rice's associations with right-wing groups exacerbated his paranoid delusional disorder, which three doctors, examining Rice, all diagnosed.
 Prosecution was assured by Bill Downing and his assistant Bob Lasnik.

-Rice was convicted on June 5, 1986 of aggravated murder for the four deaths and was sentenced to death five days later, on June 10, 1986.
+Rice was convicted on June 5, 1986, of aggravated murder for the four deaths and was sentenced to death five days later, on June 10, 1986.

-The conviction was later overturned on the grounds of an incompetent defense.
+The conviction was later overturned on the grounds that Lannen had provided him with an incompetent defense.
 Rice repeatedly displayed psychotic symptoms throughout his trial, but his attorney failed to emphasize them in his defense.

 In 1998, Rice pleaded guilty to the crimes in exchange for avoiding the death penalty.
 He remains in prison serving out a life sentence.

-The Goldmark Murders remain one of the most notorious anti-Semitic hate crimes as well as politically motivated killings in recent memory in the United States, even though the victims were not actually Jewish and Communist as the killer mistakenly believed.
+The Goldmark Murders remain one of the most notorious antisemitic hate crimes as well as politically motivated killings in recent memory in the United States, even though the victims were not actually Jewish and Communist as the killer mistakenly believed.
 There was a controversy over whether Rice had been influenced by the Duck Club.
 It also remains a cause célèbre of capital punishment proponents, since Rice avoided death based only on the ineptitude of his attorney's work at trial.

 Rice is currently incarcerated in Washington State Penitentiary and was interviewed for the 1987 PBS documentary, Faces of the Enemy.